syncfusion-content/reactjs-docs/ReactJS/Ribbon/Getting-Started.md

 {% endhighlight %}

-Configure the tabs bind value tab in Reactjs view-model as shown in the following code.
+Configure the tabs bind value tab in ReactJS view-model as shown in the following code.

 {% highlight html %}